“May Contain”

 • I’m not saying that all products with precautionary warnings are safe.

-But I do want to encourage all of us who manage food allergies to understand that the risks are low - not nonexistent.
-But low.
+But I do want to encourage all of us who manage food allergies to understand that the risks in general are low - not nonexistent, but low.
 I want all of us to factor in our own/our child’s own individual threshold when deciding how to handle precautionary warnings (and not simply doing what people on Facebook and Instagram are doing).
-I want folks to do their own risk vs. benefit analysis, considering all the facts and statistics, and not just the fear.
+I hope folks to do their own risk vs. benefit analysis, considering all the facts and statistics, and not just the fear.

 Last and most importantly, please speak to your board-certified allergist for guidance about how to handle precautionary labeling.